 They also took part in a Durham County competition to reduce the number of cars parked outside of schools and to make entering and leaving schools safer for children.
 Alongside this, we held a school competition to create our own banner.

 During summer term 2019, the Green Leaders applied for a Local School Nature Grant.
 They were successful in this and were able to choose equipment up to the value of £500.
 They chose an insect home for our secret garden, an electronic microscope and a litter picking kit.
 School staff will also receive eco-warrior training during autumn 2019.

 In October 2019, they took part in the County Durham consultation to reduce carbon emissions.

 So far in 2020, the Green Leaders have focused on collecting plastic bottle tops to create a piece of artwork.
 They are also focusing on how we can use less plastics in school.

 They have been working alongside the Wildlife Trusts to develop Thornley Woods.
-The Wildlife Trusts have written a blog about the work they have completed.

 They can’t wait to wear their new high visibility vests on their next project!